We’d be lying if we said that our entire trip was peachy but then again that’s part of the adventure.

 While our blog diaries may have just lightly touched on some of the issues that occurred on our trip to Vietnam this year, there are certain things we learned there that will help our shape our next journey!
 Yes, things went wrong in Vietnam.

 Because we had only a certain amount of time in Vietnam, we had a really jam-packed schedule.
 This meant that sometimes we had only a day in between travelling and tours to recover and we ended up being pretty exhausted.
 Top tip?
 Leave two days in-between things at least so that you can get a breather (You can read about the tours we took here).

 Bring something even stronger to combat bites

-While Mom and my partner were quite lucky, I was on the flip side and got bitten over 40 times!
+While Mom and my partner were quite lucky, I was on the flip side and got bitten a lot!
 Jungle Formula and natural citronella worked for them but unfortunately didn’t for me, though I’ve heard that mosquitos have a certain type of blood they prefer (maybe I’ll take it as a compliment).